rdspring1/CarND-Vehicle-Detection/README.md

 I chose to move 2 cells_per_step to avoid false positives.
 When I tried 1 cell_per_step, I could detect cars better in a few frames, but saw a greater increase in false positives.

-I tired an alterative scaling factor - 1.0 x-axis and 1.5 y-axis.
+I tried an alterative scaling factor - (1.0 x-axis and 1.5 y-axis).
 I detected more bounding-boxes per car, but it did not improve overall accuracy.
 Since decreasing the scaling factor can slow down the pipeline, I went with the default scaling factor of 1.5 for the x and y axes.

 ![alt text][image3]